mandubian/codenets/README.md

 This is a ~80% rewrite of the original [Github repository](https://github.com/github/CodeSearchNet) open-sourced by Microsoft team based on a paper and blog post.
 This repository is quite good and complete but is exclusively focused on Tensorflow even for the dataset part.
 It also manages a benchmark on WanDB for the CodeSearchNet dataset.

 > Why did I rewrite an already complete library?

-I want to be able:

-- to use the dataset indenpendently of Tensorflow which is not the library I prefer (Pytorch is my current candidate).
+- to use the dataset independently of Tensorflow which is not the library I advise fo NLP (Pytorch is my current choice until I find another one ;)).
-- to be able to re-use the best NLP Deep Learning library for now [Huggingface Transformers](https://github.com/huggingface/transformers) and more recently their new beta project [Huggingface Tokenizers](https://github.com/huggingface/tokenizers) and I must say it's much better used in Pytorch.
+- to be able to use the best NLP Deep Learning library for now [Huggingface Transformers](https://github.com/huggingface/transformers) and more recently their new beta project [Huggingface Tokenizers](https://github.com/huggingface/tokenizers) and I must say it's much better used in Pytorch.

 > What does it provide compared to original repo?